Uberspace/lab/source/guide_miniflux.rst

 Prerequisites
 =============

-.. warning:: PostgreSQL has to be setup as shown in this Guide_!
+.. warning:: PostgreSQL has to be setup as shown in this :lab_anchor:`Guide <guide_postgresql#database-and-user-management>`!
 Especially, you'll need to know your PostgreSQL Port ``MyPostgreSQLPort``

 You’ll need to create a user and a database in PostgreSQL first.